verana-labs/verana-resolver/spec.md

 if no `CredentialIssued` is found, credential is not trustable.

-If `CredentialIssued` is found, verify that the corresponding date matches the `issuanceDate` of the credential.

-- if it doesn't match, credential is not trustable
-- else credential is trustable and `CredentialIssued.issuanceBlockHeight` can be considered.
+If `CredentialIssued` is found `CredentialIssued.issuanceBlockHeight` can be considered.

 > Note: this is not implemented yet in indexer.
 Furthermore, blockchain transaction are not implemented in the vs-agent yet.
-In the meantime, always consider `issuanceDate` is valid.
+In the meantime, always consider a credential was issued when the issuer permission was valid.

 ### 9.3 Resolution Required Steps